Classical Physics: Spacetime and Fields: Fields

 or

-Equation (\ref{BelRos6}) is referred to as the {\em Belinfante-Rosenfeld relation} between the dynamical metric and dynamical tetrad (canonical) energy-momentum densites.
-In the absence of torsion, (\ref{BelRos6}) is consistent with (\ref{dtemd7}).
-The Belinfante-Rosenfeld relation can be written as
+Equation (\ref{BelRos7}) is referred to as the {\em Belinfante--Rosenfeld relation} between the metric and tetrad energy--momentum densites.
+The Belinfante--Rosenfeld relation can be written, after dividing by $\mathfrak{e}$, as a tensor equation: